patrickfenn/RandomLC/README.md

 ```

 [DEMO](https://patrickfenn.github.io/RandomLC/)
 * Due to a bug with express.js, https, and CORS.
-Mixed content must be enabled.
+Mixed content must be enabled since cors and https do not play nicely.
 To do so, click on the lock on the address bar and disable protection.

 https://stackoverflow.com/questions/74555948/https-server-cors-issue?newreg=59796574c4014da3a60621cb5cdfb05e